-Seasonal allergies in dogs
+Seasonal dog allergies

 Itchy skin is the most common and obvious sign that your pet is experiencing an allergic reaction.
 You’ll often see your pup either itching all over their body or in one area, like the armpit, groin, or muzzle.
 Some dogs might also chew on their paws.

 Signs and symptoms of seasonal allergies